Boston Citgo sign: Replicas

 The sign was highlighted in the 1968 short film Go, Go Citgo, a 1983 Life Magazine photograph feature, and the 1989 feature film Field of Dreams.
 The sign is caricatured in Neal Stephenson's 1984 novel The Big U as "the Big Wheel sign," which is worshipped by members of a fictional American Megaversity fraternity.

-In baseball video games like those in the MLB: The Show series, a lookalike version of the sign appears with a Red Sox logo inside the trimark, and no lettering is used.
+In baseball video games like those in the MLB: The Show series, a lookalike version of the sign appears with a Red Sox logo inside the trimark, and no lettering is used; however, more recent games feature full corporate licenses allowing the sign to appear accurately.